Real honey, real beeswax,

 What Raw Honey Actually Means

-The word gets used loosely.
-Here's what we mean by it, and why it matters for the jars on our shelf.
+The word gets thrown around.
+Here's what we mean when we put it on our jars.

 April 7, 2026